ubi-coro/gaussian-splatting-Windows/README.md

   Percentage of scene extent (0--1) a point must exceed to be forcibly densified, `0.01` by default.
 </details>

 Note that similar to MipNeRF360, we target images at resolutions in the 1-1.6K pixel range.
 For convenience, arbitrary-size inputs can be passed and will be automatically resized if their width exceeds 1600 pixels.
-We recommend to keep this behavior, but you may force training to use your higher-resolution images by setting `-r 1`.
+We recommend keeping this behavior, but you may force training to use your higher-resolution images by setting `-r 1`.

 The MipNeRF360 scenes are hosted by the paper authors [**here**](https://jonbarron.info/mipnerf360/).
 You can find our SfM data sets for Tanks&Temples and Deep Blending [**here**](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/input/tandt_db.zip).
 If you do not provide an output model directory (`-m`), trained models are written to folders with randomized unique names inside the `output` directory.
 At this point, the trained models may be viewed with the real-time viewer (see further below).